cipherstash-archive/cipherstash-workers-demo/README.md

 # cipherstash-workers-demo

-This repo demonstrates how to use CipherStash QX with on Cloudflare Workers.
+This repo demonstrates how to use CipherStash QX on Cloudflare Workers.

 The demo is a secure form submission service, that is made of two parts: